Basic concepts

 Parsers perform the opposite operation of Renderers

-: they take care of parsing native format and
+: they take

-build the intermediate data structure.
+care of parsing native format and build the intermediate data structure.

-Each backend has a JSON-Schema, all the backends have a schema which is derived
+Each backend has a JSON-Schema, all the backends have a schema which is

 (view source).